anamarce/Visions-crawler/README.md

 scrapy crawl categorySpider

-To get the products information, go to the root folder and run the following command:
+To get the product information, go to the root folder and run the following command:

 scrapy crawl visionsSpider